cdktf/cdktf-provider-googlebeta/docs/googleEdgenetworkSubnet.java.md

 Labels associated with this resource.

+**Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
+Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_edgenetwork_subnet#labels GoogleEdgenetworkSubnet#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_edgenetwork_subnet#labels GoogleEdgenetworkSubnet#labels}

 ---